 - Complete a TB (Tuberculosis) skin test and provide a copy of the results annually.

 - Agree to a criminal background check.

-- Complete drug screening at the student's expense on a date specified by Dean of Nursing prior to the start of school.
+- Complete a drug screening at the student's expense on a date specified by the Dean of Nursing prior to the start of school

 - Health Insurance documentation.
 All nursing students must provide documentation of having a health insurance policy.

 - Purchase Liability Insurance (provided through the school, included in your tuition).